INL/BlackLab/test/README.md

 ### Default data
 We currently use a small sample of data from the [VOICE](https://www.univie.ac.at/voice/) (Vienna-Oxford International Corpus of English) project.
 The test data consists of lemmatized and PoS-tagged TEI, making it easy to index in BlackLab.
 Using English also makes it easier for others to read and write tests.

-The test data is included in our repository (in the `test/data` subdirectory) because the tests rely on this specific data, so it is important that they can be distributed together.
+The test data is included in our repository (in the `test/data/input` subdirectory) because the tests rely on this specific data, so it is important that they can be distributed together.

 Data from the VOICE project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
 As BlackLab is noncommercial and licensed under the Apache license, we believe that including this test data conforms to this license.
 If you are the rightsholder and believe otherwise, please let us know.

 ### Custom data

-You can customize the testing data used for **indexing tests** by setting the `INDEX_TEST_DATA_ROOT` to a directory containing test data configuration files. `INDEX_TEST_DATA_ROOT` must available inside the repository and relative to the `test/` directory.
+You can customize the testing data used for **indexing tests** by setting the `TEST_DATA_ROOT` to a directory containing test data configuration files. `TEST_DATA_ROOT` must available inside the repository and relative to the `test/` directory.

-In addition, if the `INDEX_TEST_DATA_ROOT` directory contains a file named `environment`.
-The [test script](run-tests.sh) will source it before running any tests.
+In addition, if the `TEST_DATA_ROOT` directory contains a file named `environment`.
+The [test script](perform-test-run.sh) will source it before running any tests.
 This allows the test to add environment variables to control for custom blacklab server configurations.

 For guidance on how to configure custom test data see the example here: [index-test-config.json](data/index-test-config.json)